ZacharyWesterman/paisley/README.md

     return {@[1] ^ @[2]}
 end

+# You can use gosub the same as any inline command evaluation.
 print ${gosub power 2 10}

+# However, for calling subroutines inside expressions, they can be used like functions!
+# Just prepend a backslash to the subroutine name.
+print {\power(2,10)}
 ```
 See how in the above, the `@` variable stores any parameters passed to a subroutine as an array, so the first parameter is `@[1]`, the second is `@[2]` and so on.
 For constant indexes, the square brackets are optional, e.g. `@1` and `@2` will also work, but **not** `@ 2`.
 Also see that subroutines return values the same way that commands do, using the inline command evaluation syntax, `${...}`.